-As the capital of Morocco, Rabat is home to numerous non-profit organizations, international organizations, and Morocco's leading university.
-The city boasts a cosmopolitan mix of European Modernism and North African and Islamic tradition.
-Its unique blend of cultures, religions, languages, and identities creates a perfect backdrop for studying issues in the francophone world and for studying Arabic language.
-Rabat's coastal location, moderate weather year-round, and blend of the old and new make it a fascinating city in which to live and study in the summer.
+Rabat boasts a cosmopolitan mix of European Modernism and North African and Islamic tradition.
+Its unique blend of culture, religions, languages, and identities creates a perfect backdrop for studying Arabic language.
+Rabat’s coastal location, moderate weather year-round, and intermingling of old and new make it a fascinating city to live and study in during the summer.
+As the capital of Morocco, Rabat is home to numerous non-governmental and international organizations, and Morocco’s leading University.

 You will receive credit for all academic courses taken at this institution, and all of your grades from abroad will count toward your Penn State cumulative GPA.
 You may not take any courses overseas on a Pass/Fail basis.
 Students may not take sport or physical activity courses (e.g. sailing, bowling, yoga, etc.) abroad.
 These courses will not be credited at Penn State.

 To see what kind of credit students in past semesters have received for courses taken on this program, visit the IES Rabat Course Equivalency List.

 Keep in mind you will need to complete the course equivalency process once you have been accepted to your program and after you have completed your registration abroad.
 To obtain specific instructions on this process visit our Course Equivalencies page.
 To learn how the courses on this program can work into your individual degree audit, meet with your academic adviser.

 Students must satisfy the requirements established by the program:

 - Minimum 2.5 cumulative GPA

 - Sophomore standing or higher at time of study